myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-07-21-become-anonymous-online.md

 ### a - OpenVPN server side

-You can download this <a href="{{ site.article_file }}{{ page.article_folder }}/openvpn-server.conf" download>OpenVPN server configuration</a> and run it with the following command: `openvpn --config openvpn.conf --daemon` (Check the process as been launch `ps auxwww | grep openVPN`.
+You can download this <a href="{{ site.article_file }}{{ page.article_folder }}/openvpn-server.conf" download >OpenVPN server configuration</a> and run it with the following command: `openvpn --config openvpn.conf --daemon` (Check the process as been launch `ps auxwww | grep openVPN`.
 If any trouble remove the `--daemon` arguments for easy debugging).

 Don't forget to modify the path of you'r certificates and keys on the OpenVPN configuration file.

 ### b - OpenVPN client side

-On the client side you can use this <a href="{{ site.article_file }}{{ page.article_folder }}/openvpn-client.conf" download>configuration file</a>, after creating the openvpn user `sudo adduser --no-create-home --disabled-login --system --group openvpn`.
+On the client side you can use this <a href="{{ site.article_file }}{{ page.article_folder }}/openvpn-client.conf" download >configuration file</a>, after creating the openvpn user `sudo adduser --no-create-home --disabled-login --system --group openvpn`.
 You must also copy the `ca.crt`, `client.crt`, and you should already have on your client the private key `client.key`.

 To make it work you should modify the configuration file by replacing the path of certificates and keys, or you can put directly there content in the OpenVPN configuration path.
+Don't forget to specify the server hostname or IP.
 For exemple with the `ca` you should add:

 ```